muratk3n/thirdwave/en/README.md

 # Tweets

+People wld still suffer bcz of market, they'd still have to organize a GoFundMe for a dentist appointment, but then the cure would be clearer; the opposition party.

+---

 McCain and Romney were both close to libertards, but their elec loss doesnt mean the mov is discredited.
 2008 crisis wouldnt happen in a truly market econ, libertards hate them.
 Fenni Mae and Freddie Mac are